-10 July 2009 in L'Aquila, Italy, the leaders of the G8 recognized "that the accelerated phase-out of HCFCs mandated under the Montreal Protocol is leading to a rapid increase in the use of HFCs, many of which are very

-- potent GHGs," and committed to "work with our partners to ensure that HFC emissions reductions are achieved under the appropriate framework."
-206 - November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs encouraging the Parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP alternatives," including HFCs, and "take appropriate measures ... as soon as practicable."
-207
+- 10 July 2009, in L'Aquila, Italy, the leaders of the G8 recognized "that the accelerated phase-out of HCFCs mandated under the Montreal Protocol is leading to a rapid increase in the use of HFCs, many of which are very potent GHGs," and committed to "work with our partners to ensure that HFC emissions reductions are achieved under the appropriate framework."
+219 - 4 to 8 November 2009, at the MOP 21, the Federated States of Micronesia and Mauritius submitted a proposed amendment to the Montreal Protocol to regulate and phasedown HFCs under the treaty.
+220 - November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs encouraging the Parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP alternatives," including HFCs, and "take appropriate measures ... as soon as practicable."